zeixcom/ui-element/README.md

 UIElement - the "look ma, no JS framework!" library bringing signals-based reactivity to vanilla Web Components

-Version 0.8.5
+Version 0.9.4

 ## What is UIElement?

 `UIElement` is a base class for your reactive Web Components.
 It extends the native `HTMLElement` class and adds a public property and a few methods that allow you to implement inter- and intra-component reactivity with ease.
 You extend the base class `UIElement` and call the static `define()` method on it to register a tag name in the `CustomElementsRegistry`.

-`UIElement` will parse attributes in the `attributeChangedCallback()` and assign the values to reactive states according to the mapping to key and primitive type in the `attributeMap` property of your component.
-By declaratively setting `static observedAttributes` and `static attributeMap` you will almost never have to override `attributeChangedCallback()`.
+`UIElement` will parse attributes in the `attributeChangedCallback()` and assign the values to reactive states according to the mapping to key and primitive type in the `states` property of your component.
+By declaratively setting `static observedAttributes` and `static states` you will almost never have to override `attributeChangedCallback()`.
 Your reactive states will be automatically setup with initial values from attributes.

 `UIElement` implements a `Map`-like interface on top of `HTMLElement` to access and modify reactive states.
 The method names `this.has()`, `this.get()`, `this.set()` and `this.delete()` feel familar to JavaScript developers and mirror what you already know.